dmkarthiksrini/Distributed_Data_Analysis/Class_notes.md

     * Produce and develop why each persons analysis is not like others
     * Like how it is different from other analysis in the team
     * Narrate in each one own word on the Result Ananlysis

+#### Formulating Research Question

+* Go through the Dataset and analyse based on the findings formulate the Research Question
+    * What we are going to do (Eg : Our Research is focusing on creating Credit Score for People based on So and So Reason)
+    * What Attributes we are

+* Which Machine Learning Models are supposed to be used
+    * Machine Learning Techniques explained in the Alexandaro Module Technique

+#### Regarding the Machine Learning Models - _Alexandro_ Comments

+**Supervised Learning Method**

+* NN - Neural Networks
+* Decision Trees
+* Random Forest
+* SVM - Support Vector Machines
+* KNN - K Nearest Neighbours